-When Government facilities bill us Facilities of the Department of Veteran Affairs, the Department of Defense, and the Indian Health Service are entitled to seek reimbursement from us for certain services and supplies they provide to you or a covered family member.
+When Government facilities bill us

+Facilities of the Department of Veteran Affairs, the Department of Defense, and the Indian Health Service are entitled to seek reimbursement from us for certain services and supplies they provide to you or a covered family member.
 They may not seek more than their governing laws allow.
 You may be responsible to pay for certain services and charges.
 Contact the government facility directly for more information.

-Important Notice About Surprise Billing - Know Your Rights The No Surprises Act (NSA) is a federal law that provides you with protections against "surprise billing" and "balance billing" under certain circumstances.
-A surprise bill is an unexpected bill you receive from a nonparticipating healthcare provider, facility, or air ambulance service for healthcare.
-Surprise bills can happen when you receive emergency care - when you have little or no say in the facility or provider from whom you receive care.
-They can also happen when you receive non-emergency services at participating facilities, but you receive some care from nonparticipating providers.
+Important Notice About Surprise Billing - Know Your Rights The No Surprises Act (NSA) is a federal law that provides you with protections against "surprise billing" and "balance billing" for out-of-network emergency services; out-of-network non-emergency services provided with respect to a visit to a participating health care facility; and out-of-network air ambulance services.

+A surprise bill is an unexpected bill you receive for

+- emergency care when you have little or no say in the facility or provider from whom you receive care, or for - non-emergency services furnished by nonparticipating providers with respect to patient visits to participating health care facilities, or for - air ambulance services furnished by nonparticipating providers of air ambulance services.

 Balance billing happens when you receive a bill from the nonparticipating provider, facility, or air ambulance service for the difference between the nonparticipating provider's charge and the amount payable by your health plan.

-Your health plan must comply with the NSA protections that hold you harmless from unexpected bills.
+Your health plan must comply with the NSA protections that hold you harmless from surprise bills.

 For specific information on surprise billing, the rights and protections you have, and your responsibilities go to www.geha.com or contact the health plan at 800-821-6136.

+The Federal Flexible Spending Account Program - FSAFEDS

+- Healthcare FSA (HCFSA) Reimburses you for eligible out-of-pocket healthcare expenses (such as copayments, deductibles, physician prescribed over-the-counter drugs and medications, vision and dental expenses, and much more) for you, your tax dependents, and your adult children (through the end of the calendar year in which they turn 26). - FSAFEDS offers paperless reimbursement for your HCFSA through a number of FEHB and FEDVIP plans.
+This means that when you or your provider files claims with your FEHB or FEDVIP plan, FSAFEDS will automatically reimburse your eligible out-of-pocket expenses based on the claim information it receives from your plan.